 4. Remain confidential.
-The discipline is only the business of the student being disciplined and her/his supervisor.
+The discipline is only the business of the student being disciplined and their supervisor.

 5. Discipline with a witness.
 Make sure when the conversation happens to have another employee in the room.
 This person should be a supervisor or manager level.
 It should not be a peer of the person being disciplined.